sungsik-kong/SymbolicQuartetNetworkCoal.jl/README.md

 Aloha!

-`SymbolicQuartetNetworkCoal.jl` is a Julia package that provides useful functions to study identifiability of phylogenetic trees and networks using quartet concordance factors with techniques from algebraic statistics.
-This package is constructed by extending another Julia package `QuartetNetworkGoodnessFit`, aka "Quarnet GoF" or simply "QGoF" (https://github.com/JuliaPhylo/QuartetNetworkGoodnessFit.jl).
+`SymbolicQuartetNetworkCoal.jl` or simply "SymCF" is a Julia package that provides useful functions for studying mathematical identifiability of phylogenetic tree and network parameters using quartet concordance factors with techniques from algebraic statistics.
+This package is constructed by extending another Julia package `QuartetNetworkGoodnessFit` (available at https://github.com/JuliaPhylo/QuartetNetworkGoodnessFit.jl).

 ## Installation